INVESTIGATION: Nigeria’s Industrial Development Centres in its ‘death throes’ (Part1)

 Tired of idleness, staff at the centre, it was learnt, have stopped coming to work.
 When there is training to be organised, trainees are usually taken elsewhere due to lack of appropriate machines for practical work, The ICIR learnt.

-Asked about the procedure to secure a space allocation by an entrepreneur, one of the men responded that no one has been given any space in a long time.
+Asked about the procedure to secure a space allocation by an entrepreneur, one of the men taking shelter in the large workshop responded that no one has been given any space in a long time.

 “We have not received any information from Abuja about the allocation of space to anybody,” he said.